odhissm/cryptocurrencies_arbitrage/README.md

 # Crypto Currencies Arbitrage Application: new application for analysis

-Loan Qualifier Application is a fintech lending software used to match customers with loans that they qualify for from differnt institutions.
+Crypto Currencies Arbitrage Application is a fintech market analysis software used to research possible profitable opportunities in captital market trading arbitrage.

-The current project is to enhance the application with a new feature that will prompt the user to save the qualifying loans to a new CSV file.
+The current project is the inital design and development of the application to get MVP that can be tested on the current market cycle.

 ---